Dorothy Meyer Remembers Arboretum Heights

 Dorothy died January 18, 2016, and is interred at Forest Hills Cemetery in Jamaica Plain.

-Production assistance provided by Kathy Griffin
+Editorial assistance provided by Kathy Griffin